 When you book a chaperoned group flight through Rustic, we handle all your flight details, including booking, trouble-shooting ticket changes, and day-of-travel flight delays / cancellations.

-Our staff greet students at the airport, fly with them to their destination country (and on their return flight home), help them navigate customs and immigration and find their baggage, and stay with them for the duration of the program.
+Our staff greet students at the airport, fly with them to their destination country (and on their return flight home), help them navigate customs and immigration and find their baggage.

 Students from the United States on chaperoned flights are still required to arrange their own travel to one of our gateway airports where their international flights depart.
-Those could include George Bush Intercontinental Airport (IAH) in Houston, John F. Kennedy International Airport in New York, Los Angeles International Airport (LAX), Miami International Airport (MIA), and Newark Liberty International Airport (EWR) in New Jersey, depending on your program destination.
+Those could include Miami International Airport (MIA), or Newark Liberty International Airport (EWR) in New Jersey, depending on your program destination.

-Families also have the option of booking their child’s flights directly for an additional charge of $175.
+Families also have the option of booking their child’s flights directly.
 Use airline miles or book through an agent.
 To be eligible for self-managed airfare, students must be at least 15 years old by the time their program departs.
 Read more below about airline unaccompanied minor policies.

-To ensure your child arrives to their program on time, we ask that you book a flight scheduled to land within a six-hour window, which will depend on the destination country and program, that we’ll publish on Feb.
-1, 2020.
+To ensure your child arrives to their program on time, we ask that you book a flight scheduled to land within a six-hour window, which will depend on the destination country and program, that we’ll publish at least two months before departure.
 Students who arrive outside of the arrival window will incur additional charges.

 Please note, because Rustic is not involved in the purchase of self-managed airfare, we will not be able to assist with any flight delays, cancellations, or additional costs associated with those changes.